-Out of 20 adult students in Class 1,15 5 have children % of adult students in Class 1 have o children 9 6 of adult studen ts in Class s 1 don't have children out of every 4 a adult students in Class s 1 have ch nildren.
-Out of 25 adult students in Class 2, have children % of adult students in Class 2 have children ° % of adult studer nts in Clas s 2 don't have children out of every 5 a adult students in Class 2 have c hildren.
+Out of 20 adult students in Class 1, 15 have children. % of adult students in Class 2 have children. % of adult students in Class 2 don't have children. out of every 5 adult students in Class 2 have children.

+Out of 25 adult students in Class 2, have children. % of adult

-36) In the classroom survey, the students learned that 12 of the 20 students in their class were bilingual3, meaning they spoke two languages.
-The other students in the class were monolingual, meaning they spoke one language.
+36) In the classroom survey, the students learned that 12 of the 20 students in Class 1 were bilingual3, meaning they spoke two languages.
+The other students in Class 1 were monolingual, meaning they spoke one language.